Did you know as a first home buyer you may be eligible to save up to $17,350 with the QLD Government Stamp Duty Rebate?

 This is a really important and common question asked by many buyers and investors.

 Every buyer or investor purchasing property is required to pay stamp duty in Queensland.
 However, an exception to that is First home buyers in Queensland who may be eligible to the First Home Buyers Stamp Duty Rebate.
-Yet if you’re not in Queensland, understand that the rebate varies between states, so always check your state government’s rules.
+If you’re not in Queensland, understand that the rebate varies between states, so always check your state government’s rules.

 If you don’t qualify as a first home buyer or are outside of the terms of this rebate then you’ll need to include this in your budget to avoid any unpleasant surprise when you make a purchase.

-Who needs to pay stamp duty:
+Who needs to pay stamp duty?

 - ⛔ Those who have already purchased their first property (buying their second or third property).